 Freshbooks vs Quickbooks: what’s the difference, and which is actually right for you?

-If you freelance as a full-time gig, or as side-hustle like I do, you probably need to a tool to track revenue and expenses, send invoices, and maybe even keep track of mileage.
-Freshbooks and Quickbooks Self-Employed are two of the top tools in this space.
+If you freelance or run a business, you probably need to a tool to track revenue and expenses, send invoices, and maybe even run payroll.
+Freshbooks and QuickBooks are two of the top tools in this space.

 This post takes an in-depth look at both options, comparing the good, the bad, and the downright ugly.
 Let’s dive in!